Long-Term Photometric Consistent Novel View Synthesis with Diffusion Models

 We approximate this by assuming a Markov relationship between views in the sequence.
 That is, given an initial image, $\image_0$, samples in the sequence of length $L$ are obtained by encoding the initial image, $\latent_0 = \text{E}(\image_0)$, and recursively sampling from:

-with the final images decoded from the sampled latent representation: $\image_{L-1} = \text{D}(\latent_{L-1})$.
-We structure our model specifically for NVS, by equipping it with a specialized representation for relative camera geometry, and a two stream architecture.
+with the final image decoded from the sampled latent representation: $\image_{L-1} = \text{D}(\latent_{L-1})$.
+We structure our model specifically for NVS, by equipping it with a specialized representation for relative camera geometry, and a two-stream architecture.

 Reasoning about novel views requires knowledge of geometric camera information.
 To provide this information we augment the input of the score function with a representation of the camera rays for the conditioning and generated views \cite{yifan2022input,sajjadi2022scene}.
 Our camera model is defined by the intrinsic matrix, $\mathbf{K}$, and the extrinsics, $\camera = \left[\mathbf{R}|\mathbf{t}\right]$, where $\mathbf{R}$ and $\mathbf{t}$ are the 3D rotation and translation components, respectively.
 Given the projection matrix of a camera, $\mathbf{P} = \mathbf{K}[\mathbf{R}|\mathbf{t}]$, the camera center is computed as $\boldsymbol{\tau} = -\mathbf{R}^{-1}\mathbf{t}$.
 The direction of the camera ray at pixel coordinates $(u,v)$ is given by: